Scalable and Highly Fault-Tolerant Circular Quantum Byzantine Agreement: Introduction

 With the rapid development of quantum networks~\cite{Wehner2018Quantum,Azuma2023Quantum,bozzio2025quantum}, it is intriguing to explore whether multiparty QBA can be deployed on large-scale quantum networks for practical applications, such as metropolitan and satellite-to-ground quantum networks.
-If realized, such a QBA network could serve as a core consensus mechanism for constructing quantum blockchains that provide information-theoretically (i.-t.) secure and highly fault-tolerant decentralized information services for real-world applications, such as quantum-blockchain-based federated learning~\cite{liu2025quantum}, distributed data trust management~\cite{qu2023quantum}, distributed finance~\cite{Liu2025Experimental}, and internet of things~\cite{zhao2023secure}.
+If realized, such a QBA network could serve as a core consensus mechanism for constructing quantum blockchains that provide information-theoretically (i.-t.) secure and highly fault-tolerant decentralized information services for real-world applications, such as quantum-blockchain-based federated learning~\cite{liu2025quantum}, distributed data trust management~\cite{qu2023quantum}, distributed finance~\cite{Liu2025Experimental}, internet of things~\cite{zhao2023secure}, and secure authenticated message delivery in vehicular networks~\cite{Dharminder2021edge,Kumar2025NTRU,Singh2025Building}.